AttackPattern/CSharpAnalytics/README.md

 **Why add metrics to your app?**

-Metrics let you see what's actually happening with your app in the real world.
-Crash rates, performance data, feature usage content popularity let you find out what is important to your users and where to spend your effort.
+Metrics let you see what your app is actually doing in the real world.
+Crash rates, performance data and feature usage content popularity let you find out what is important to your users and where to spend your effort for the next version.

 **Why use Google Analytics?**